 Furthermore, sulfur dioxide and sulfites in a concentration more than 10 milligram per kilogram must be labelled.
 Other countries also have labelling regulations, adapted to country-specific allergens, e.g. concerning:

 In most production lines, more than one product is produced which may result in unintended contaminations with allergens.
-To protect consumers and to assure an adequate labelling, a reliable allergen analysis must be applied.
-For this purpose, R-Biopharm provides immunochemical as well as molecular biological techniques.
+Contamination may occur due to cross-contact of raw materials, poor storage, contaminated joint production machinery, dust in the air, improper reuse of leftovers, incomplete or faulty packaging, or other.
+To protect consumers and to assure an adequate labelling, an HACCP concept including reliable on-site allergen analyses must be implemented.
+For this purpose, R-Biopharm provides immunochemical (ELISA, lateral flow test) as well as molecular biological (PCR) techniques.

 Choose a technology